Support Labour Studies

 The Labour Studies Program at SFU has been in existence since 1974, servicing the unions with weekend schools, workshops and conferences.
 It became a small academic program in 1999.
 It was only in 2010, however, that it became possible to expand the Program, with a group of excellent instructors, first-rate support staff, and a growing body of students and declared Minors in Labour Studies.

 This all happened because of the interest and foresight of Margaret Morgan, who made a large donation to the university expressly for this purpose, and as a legacy to her husband, ‘Lefty” Morgan.
-Now, however, we are in need of more support to keep the Program expanding, as we move towards establishing a Major in Labour Studies, hopefully in 2016.
+Now, however, we are in need of more support to keep the Program expanding, as we move toward launching our Major in Labour Studies in the fall of 2018.

 Donations of any size are welcome; all expressions of generosity will count, and all will be acknowledged.
 Whatever the amount, it is a contribution to building a program that is long overdue and will be of great benefit to the workers of British Columbia and their union movement.